-Fuses on the starter battery

-The fuses are installed in the vicinity of the starter battery.
-The starter battery is on the floor between the seats in the driver's cabin and can be accessed under a cover.
+Fuses on the starterThe fuses are installed in the vicinity of the starter battery.
+The starter batterybatteryThe floor between the seats in the driver's cabin and can be accessed under a cover.

-Fig. 144 Fuses on the starter battery
+Fig. 145 Fuses on the starter battery

-- 1 Flat fuse 20 A/yellow (for the refrigerator) - 2 Jumbo flat fuse 50 A/red
+- 1 Flat fuse 20 A/yellow (for refrigerator) - 2 Jumbo flat fuse 50 A/red attery